Listen to the story

 The university I applied to was several hours away, so Willy was kind enough to fund my accommodation at the dorm.

-On the day of my departure, I looked at mom, and tears filled my eyes.
+On the day of my departure, I looked at Mom, and tears filled my eyes.
 That was the first time I would leave her side.

 “Are you going to be okay?”
 I asked.

 “Of course, I am.
-Your mama’s a fighter.
+Your Mama’s a fighter.
 I’ve got Willy.
 He’s gonna take care of me.
 So don’t you worry.
 You just focus on your studies.”

 “Promise me that you won’t drink?”